-- a) Co-ordination of the work of different departments and activities. - b) Layout of plant and appliances for special tasks. - c) Method of using particular machines. - d) Method of carrying out particular processes. - e) Instruction of trainees and inexperienced staff in particular tasks in which they are not experienced. - f) Sequence in which the work has to be carried out. - g) Procedure for introducing changes into normally accepted routines and practices. - h) Provision of warnings, notices and special instructions. - i) Contingency plans to deal with foreseeable emergencies. - j) An auditing and monitoring regime to ensure compliance.
+- 8.9.3.
+The following factors are included: (this list is to show examples and is not exhaustive). - a) Co-ordination of the work of different departments and activities. - b) The layout of plant and appliances for particular tasks. - c) Method of using particular machines. - d) Method of carrying out particular processes. - e) Instruction of trainees and inexperienced staff in particular tasks in which they are not experienced. - f) The sequence in which the work has to be carried out. - g) Procedure for introducing changes into commonly accepted routines and practices. - h) Provision of warnings, notices and special instructions. - i) Contingency plans to deal with foreseeable emergencies. - j) An auditing and monitoring regime to ensure compliance.

-3.10 WORKING AWAY FROM SITE
+8.10.WORKING AWAY FROM SITE

-3.10.1 Client's Premises
+8.10.1.
+Client's Premises

-The Health and Safety at Work etc Act 1974 applies to SSGC staff on business wherever they are.
+The Health and Safety at Work Act 1974 applies to SSGC staff on business wherever they are.
 When on a Client's premises SSGC staff should acquaint themselves with the Client's procedures for emergencies such as evacuation and First Aid.
 The Client's written safety policy should be made available for inspection if requested.

-3.10.2 Accidents
+8.10.2.
+Accidents

-If an accident occurs away from a SSGC's premises, it must be reported both to the company concerned and to SSGC.
+If an accident occurs away from an SSGC's premises, it must be reported both to the company concerned and to SSGC.

-3.10.3 Security
+8.10.3.
+Security

-Staff sign both in and out when visiting other SSGC locations, and inform their Fire Warden when leaving.
-Local security notices and procedures must be strictly adhered to.
+Staff sign both in and out when visiting other SSGC locations and inform their Fire Warden when leaving.
+Local security notices and procedures must be strictly followed.

-3.10.4 Foreign Travel
+8.10.4.
+Foreign Travel

 Before travelling, staff should consult the current, free monthly updated Department of Health and Central Office of Information booklet "Health Advice for Travellers".
-When visiting outside the UK staff should carry an emergency medical pack (see local procedures).
+When visiting outside the UK, staff should carry an emergency medical pack (see local procedures).